-Applications will be accepted through 11:59 p.m.
-EDT on December 6, 2021, and after consulting with the DA International Committee, the DA International Chair will make appointments thereafter.
+Applications will be accepted on a rolling basis.
 All members of Democrats Abroad are encouraged to apply and to share the call for applications with other U.S. citizens who might be interested.

 If you are not interested in acting as the team lead but rather in a supporting role, we still encourage you to contact us at [email protected] and share a bit about yourself.
 Thank you!

 Deputy International Secretary (3 positions, one for each of DA's regions)

 Democrats Abroad is committed to the values and practices of a diverse, equitable, and inclusive workplace, with opportunities to provide and the ability to take feedback and learn.
 It is our policy to recruit, train, promote, and administer any and all personnel actions without regard to sex, race, age, color, creed, national origin, religion, pregnancy, economic status, sexual orientation, veteran status, gender identity or expression, ethnic identity, disability, or any other legally protected basis.